 Building the Viking: Not a Museum Piece, a Machine

 Andersen wasn’t content to just model the ship.
 He built a full-scale, functional replica of the Gokstad vessel, using only the materials and methods that would’ve been available in the 9th century.
 No motors.
 No steel hull.
 No shortcuts.
+The construction took place at a shipyard in Sandefjord, and master shipbuilder Ole Evenrud oversaw the work using traditional Viking boatbuilding techniques.

 They called it Viking.
 Clean name.
 No frills.

 They weren’t trying to make it comfortable.
+They were trying to make it real.

 Atlantic Crossing: 28 Days of “We Might Die”